 There is no excuse for any truck driver to allow themselves to become dangerously distracted while behind the wheel.
 If a heated conversation or conflict with a passenger arises, a truck driver should pull over until the matter is resolved, otherwise the risk causing severe and even fatal injuries.
 Any distracted truck driver who causes injuries should be held fully liable for the losses of victims and their families.

 Contact a Houston Tractor Trailer Crash Attorney for Help with Your Case

-At the law office of Stewart J. Guss, Attorney at Law, we stand up for the rights of truck accident victims against negligent truck drivers and their employers.
+At the law office of Stewart J. Guss, Injury Accident Lawyers, we stand up for the rights of truck accident victims against negligent truck drivers and their employers.
 Trucking companies and their insurance companies will often not agree to compensate victims without a fight, so it is important to be represented by a Houston semi collision lawyer who has specific experience handling this type of claim.
 Call us today at 800-898-4877 for a free consultation.

 Since starting his firm in 1999, Stewart J. Guss has had the honor of representing clients from all over the world, helping them recover from even the most catastrophic injuries.

 Today, thanks to a strong belief in those values of compassion, respect, and approachability, the firm has grown to employ over 120 legal professionals in numerous offices across 4 states, with nationwide reach.